Jordin Sparks Secretly Marries Dana Isaiah, Announces She's Pregnant With First Child!

 And a baby makes three!

-Jordin Sparks dropped some major bombshells on Tuesday, revealing that she secretly married her boyfriend, Dana Isaiah, in July and the two are expecting their first child together late next spring.
+Jordin Sparks dropped some major bombshells on Tuesday, revealing that she secretly married her boyfriend, Dana Isaiah, in July and that the two are expecting their first child next spring.
+"She is deliriously happy," Sparks' rep told ET.

-The private couple managed to trick fans, not even attending a red carpet event together until August.
-Though they don’t mind making the occasional appearance on each other’s social media, they have avoided publicly wearing wedding rings since their summer nuptials.
+The private couple managed to keep their nuptials a secret even when they attended their first red carpet event together in August.
+Though they don’t mind making the occasional appearance on each other’s social media accounts, they have avoided publicly wearing wedding rings -- or the accessories went unnoticed.

 MORE: Jordin Sparks Displays Bible Verse on Her Hand While Singing National Anthem During Monday Night Football

-Sparks apparently met her husband’s family before she met him!
-The singer was introduced to them at an event in February and was made aware that the aspiring model had expressed that he wanted to move out to California.
+Turns out, Sparks met her husband’s family before she met him!
+The singer was introduced to them at an event in February and was made aware that the aspiring model wanted to move out to California.
 That's when Sparks’ mother and Isaiah’s mom put the two into a group text chat.

 “My mom was trying to get [Jordin] to talk me out of moving to L.A. because she’s experienced the industry out here,” Isaiah explained.
 “It wasn’t like, ‘We want you guys to date.'”